flimape/flimape/README.md

 -📚 I'm currently attending high school at Instituto Federal do Sul de Minas - Campus Machado

--📐 In a relationshiop with Physics and Mathematics
+-📐 In a relationship with Physics and Mathematics

 -✈ Studying for Instituto Tecnólogico de Aeronáutica (ITA)